Bhumi-S-9880/oss-audit-24BCE10701/README.md

 ### Script 1: System Identity
 Displays system info like kernel,user,uptime.

+### Script 2: FOSS Package Inspector
+Checks whether a package (Git) is installed and shows its version and purpose.

 ### Script 3: Disk Auditor
 Shows directory size and permissions.